nugglet/50.005-CSE-Shell/PA2/README.md

 ## Running the Program

 To run, open two separate terminal instances, one to run the Client script and the other to run the Server.
+Navigate to the correct directory i.e. `cd PA2\PA2`

 ### For CP1
 Run on the client terminal: